mogill/parallel-xml2json/README.md

 The EMS memory region size is conservatively guesstimated on the XML file size, and may be as much as double the size of the XML file.

 The following steps are carried out by every process:

-1. Open the XML file and attach to the shared EMS memory
+1. Open the XML file and create the shared EMS memory
 1. Read a block of the file at an offset based on the current shared loop index
-1. All the tags in the block are identified
+1. All the matching tags in the block are identified
 1. The [xml2js](https://www.npmjs.org/package/xml2js) NPM package parses the XML into JSON
 1. The JSON value is stored in the EMS array